noy-dayan/Photogrammetry-CLI/README.md

  ### combinePointClouds

-Combines two point clouds into a single point cloud using the Iterative Closest Point (ICP) algorithm.
+Combines two point clouds into a single point cloud using the Iterative Closest Point (ICP) algorithm, assuming the point clouds are roughly aligned and have overlapping regions.

 **Arguments:**
 - `<cloud1_path>`: Path to the first point cloud file.